-An unexpected side affect of the Wuhan flu has been a world wide shortage of one of life’s daily necessities.
+An unexpected side effect of the coronavirus has been a worldwide shortage of one of life’s daily necessities.
 Toilet paper has become the new “Buttcoin” as shoppers around the world face empty shelves in the toilet tissue aisle.

-In an inexplicable panic-buying phenomenon not seen since tulip bulbs were all the rage, shoppers have been stockpiling not food, but trolley loads of toilet paper in preparation for a lockdown.
+In an inexplicable panic-buying phenomenon not seen since tulip bulbs were all the rage, shoppers have been stockpiling trolley loads of toilet paper instead of food in preparation for a lockdown.
 What anyone will do with two years’ supply of bathroom tissue is unfathomable.

 With supplies of paper products stripped bare, shoppers queue for hours for just one roll of two-ply, reminiscent of scenes from WWII rationing.
-Riots over toilet paper and extra security surrounding this sought after commodity are becoming commonplace, with the social media memes becoming funnier each day.
+Riots over toilet paper and extra security surrounding this sought-after commodity are becoming commonplace, with social media memes becoming funnier each day.

-As shoppers around the world grapple with the unique crisis, some hilarious news stories begin to surface of humorous responses to the great toilet paper crisis.
+As shoppers around the world grapple with the unique crisis, some hilarious news stories began to surface of humorous responses to the great toilet paper crisis.

 10 Sinking Supplies